jalola/improved-wgan-pytorch/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/jalola/improved-wgan-pytorch/raw/master/result/samples_1.png)  |  ![](https://github.com/jalola/improved-wgan-pytorch/raw/master/result/samples_2.png)

-# Testing model
+# Testing
-During the implementation of this model, we built a test module to compare the result between original model (Tensorflow) and our model (Pytorch).
-We will make it public soon
+During the implementation of this model, we built a test module to compare the result between original model (Tensorflow) and our model (Pytorch) for every layer we implemented.
+It is available at [compare-tensorflow-pytorch](https://github.com/jalola/compare-tensorflow-pytorch)

 # Acknowledge